 How much does coworking cost?

-Confluence Coworking is one of the most affordable and easy ways to take your professional life to the next level.
+Confluence Coworking is still one of the most affordable and easy ways to take your professional life to the next level.
 You may already be working from home but desire that more social environment, or you may be working from other facilities such as the library or cafes.
 While these facilities do provide a very cheap, sometimes free, social space to work from, they are not dedicated to your business success and so can be noisy or difficult to find a suitable and secure working space in.